BasThomas/Analysis/README.md

 Then run `pod install`.

+## Sample Project

+There's a sample project in the `Example` directory.
+To use it, run `pod install` to download the required libraries.

 ## Usage

 Analysing a string is very straightforward.
 You can use any of the two ways to instantiate an `Analysis`: